tier2tickets/Knowledge-Base/content/general/bestpractices.md

 ## 5) Work Tier2Tickets into your other customer-facing processes

-### Make Tier2Tickets your end users' "single pane of glass".
+### Make Tier2Tickets your Customers' "single pane of glass".

-If you use a ticketing portal link on end user desktops, consider removing it.
+If you use a ticketing portal link on customer desktops, consider removing it.
 You can specify your portal link and logo to show up on the first GUI page of the Tier2Tickets software itself and you'll find this is a much cleaner workflow.
-Removing these shortcuts will encourage the end users to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate and this will remove customer confusion as to which link to use.
+Removing these shortcuts will encourage the customers to use the software to submit tickets while still retaining the ability to use your portal directly when it is most appropriate and this will remove customer confusion as to which link to use.
 We have also added the ability to [auto-add our report to tickets created, regardless of the source, if Assets are linked](https://docs.tier2tickets.com/content/customization/assets/).
 Use us side-by-side with [your portal of choice!](https://docs.tier2tickets.com/content/customization/user-portals/)

 ### Add Tier2Tickets to your RMM tray icon

 Many RMM tools have their own system tray icon.
-We find that very few of our end users have ever used it, but a few select ones do.
+We find that very few of our customers have ever used it, but a few select ones do.
 If your RMM supports it, we recommending adding an option to this menu for "submit a support ticket" that will launch the Tier2Tickets software.
 We have guides available on how to do this for a few RMM's already in the deployment section of our knowledge base.

 We can just do all of this for you and a whole lot more if you want.
 Shoot us an email at support@tier2.tech.